Anguila peluda

 The Anguila peluda (in English: Hairy Eel) is a cryptozoological figure belonging to Canarian culture and folklore, specifically from the Anaga massif region, Tenerife.

-According to popular legends, it was a monstrous eel of great size that inhabited a pool at Punta de Anaga, and that terrified the local people.
+According to popular legends, it was an eel of great size that inhabited a pool at Punta de Anaga, reportedly terrifying the locals.
 This legend ended up giving its name to the pool itself, the Charco de la Anguila in the Palmital ravine.

-The historian from La Laguna, Manuel de Ossuna y Van Den Heede, wrote in his work «Anaga y sus antigüedades» (1897):
+Historian Manuel de Ossuna y Van Den Heede, who was from La Laguna, wrote in his work Anaga y sus antigüedades (1897):

 "...Among the residents of Punta de Anaga, there is a common tradition that many years ago an eel of enormous size lived in the Barranco de los Infiernos, a gorge located in a remote place in the same jurisdiction..."